|

 Tivoli Gardens

-Watch out for themed displays during the year too – keep an eye out for pumpkins at Halloween, while the park also gets dressed up for the festive season when it holds the Christmas fair (be sure to check opening times if you’re visiting in winter as it does close for long periods between New Year and Easter).
+Watch out for themed displays during the year too – keep an eye out for pumpkins at Halloween, while the park also gets dressed up for the festive season when it holds the Christmas fair (be sure to check opening times if you’re visiting in winter as it does close for periods between New Year and Easter).

 If you don’t fancy the rides – or have small kids who don’t – there’s still plenty to look at as you wander round, gentler attractions and little souvenir shops, so this is somewhere that’s great for the whole family.